liqotech/liqo/docs/usage/namespace-offloading.md

 ### Cluster selector

+A user might want to extend the offloaded namespace only on a subset of remote clusters.
 The *cluster selector* provides the possibility to **restrict the set of remote clusters** (in case more than one peering is active) selected as targets for offloading the given namespace.
 The *twin* namespace is not created in clusters that do not match the cluster selector, as well as the resource reflection mechanism is not activated for those namespaces.
 Yet, different *cluster selectors* can be specified for different namespaces, depending on the desired configuration.